arupmondal-cs/AES-Encryption/README.md

 AES is a subset of the Rijndael block cipher  developed by two Belgian cryptographers, **Vincent Rijmen** and **Joan Daemen**, who submitted a proposal to NIST during the AES selection process.
 Rijndael is a family of ciphers with different key and block sizes.

-AES is based on a design principle known as a substitution–permutation network, and is efficient in both software and hardware.
-Unlike its predecessor DES, AES does not use a Feistel network.
-AES is a variant of Rijndael which has a fixed block size of 128 bits, and a key size of 128, 192, or 256 bits.
+AES is based on a design principle known as a **substitution–permutation network**, and is efficient in both software and hardware.
+Unlike its predecessor DES, AES does not use a **Feistel network**.
+AES is a variant of Rijndael which has a fixed **block size** of 128 bits, and a **key size** of 128, 192, or 256 bits.
 By contrast, Rijndael per se is specified with block and key sizes that may be any multiple of 32 bits, with a minimum of 128 and a maximum of 256 bits.

+## File Descriptions

+The following steps describe the AES encyption scheme,

+### Step 1

 ## Compile and Run